Barbara Roberts: Governor

 Democratic Gov. Neil Goldschmidt announced that he would not seek a second term as governor in 1990.
 Roberts, halfway through her second term as secretary of state, announced she would run for governor.
 She ran unopposed in the Democratic primary and went on to defeat Republican Attorney General David B. Frohnmayer and Independent Al Mobley in the November general election.

 Roberts became the first woman elected Governor of Oregon.

 During that same election, voters passed Ballot Measure 5, which established constitutional limits on property-tax rates.

 During her term as governor, Roberts worked with the Clinton administration to secure federal waivers and funding for the Oregon Health Plan.
 She also helped to increase the number of children in the Head Start Program, secured financing for additional units of affordable housing, and developed programs to help move Oregonians from welfare to the workplace.
 The Roberts administration was known for its strong support of gay rights and appointed women to positions in state government.

 Her husband, Frank L. Roberts, died in 1993 from prostate cancer while she was still governor.
 After his death, Barbara Roberts wrote the book Death Without Denial Grief Without Apology: A Guide for Facing Death and Loss.

 There were several factors that were responsible for Roberts' decision not to seek re-election in 1994.
 The leading cause was to process the loss of her husband.

 Later life and family

 Soon after she left office, Roberts accepted a position at the Harvard Kennedy School at Harvard University as director of the Harvard Program for Senior Executives in State and Local Government and later as a senior fellow to the Women and Public Policy Program.
 In 1998, Roberts joined Portland State University's Hatfield School of Government's Executive Leadership Institute as Associate Director of Leadership Development.

 Roberts has continued her community service, sitting on the board of trustees for several major nonprofit organizations, including the Oregon Hospice Association, the Human Rights Campaign, and the advisory council of Oregon's Compassion in Dying.
 She has also maintained an active public speaking career, addressing issues of death and grieving, leadership, women in politics, and environmental stewardship.
-Roberts has two sons, Mike and Mark Sanders, and her Grandson Robert M. Sanders & Granddaughter Kaitlin Sanders.
+Roberts has two sons, Mike and Mark Sanders, and two grandchildren, Robert M. Sanders and Kaitlin Sanders.